 Guided reading in our school:

 Every class carries out guided reading sessions, which involves an adult working with a small group of pupils, who all show similar reading behaviours and can read similar level texts – there will be specific focuses for the guiding reading session depending on the age of the children/their abilities/their needs/their targets.
 We feel our children respond well to being in focused small groups and receive the support needed to help them develop a range of reading skills to support them in becoming confident, motivated readers.
+However, in some classes, where pupils are reading at the same level, larger groups of pupils may be exposed to the same text.
+But then identified focussed groups will have specific reading Gems/questions to focus on to address gaps from assessment.
+The More Able pupils will have reading tasks designed to challenge their thinking and enhance their reading skills even further.

 Shared reading in our school: